 April 7, 2014

-Having played Henry VIII in Gregory Doran's first Shakespeare production for The RSC, Paul is back playing Cardinal Wolsey in Mike Poulton's adaptation of Hilary Mantel's novels, Wolf Hall and Bring up the Bodies.
+Having played Henry VIII in Gregory Doran's first Shakespeare production for the RSC, Paul is back playing Cardinal Wolsey in Mike Poulton's adaptation of Hilary Mantel's novels, Wolf Hall and Bring up the Bodies.

 Paul's mother, who was an amateur actress, introduced him to Shakespeare.
-From an early age he was encouraged to read passages from The Tempest and Henry V. He remembers relishing the lines 'once more unto the breach, dear friends, once more' with a nine year old's curiosity about language.
+From an early age he was encouraged to read passages from The Tempest and Henry V. He remembers relishing the lines 'once more unto the breach, dear friends, once more' with a nine-year-old's curiosity about language.

 His grammar school staged a Shakespeare play each year, and at 14 he played Portia in The Merchant of Venice.
 He also got to know Julius Caesar, Twelfth Night and As You Like It through acting in them, and Paul's first encounter with the RSC was as an 11-year-old, when he watched As You Like It featuring Peggy Ashcroft and Richard Johnson.
+Leaving the theatre he saw a young boy who had been in the production walking down Southern Lane.
+He remembered his face, which would re-enter his life later.

 Paul's first professional appearance was at Manchester Library Theatre as the Provost in Measure for Measure.
-The face from Southern Lane was that of C. G. Bond who would direct him in Richard III at The Liverpool Everyman, a newly-refurbished theatre at the time and one that had a thrust stage with the audience on three sides.
+The face from Southern Lane was that of CG Bond who would direct him in Richard III at The Liverpool Everyman, a newly-refurbished theatre at the time and one that had a thrust stage with the audience on three sides.

 Paul was also involved in the BBC's Shakespeare season of plays during 1978-85; a TV series which became a standard teaching aid across the world.
 These projects give the actor the chance to be involved in performance rarities like Timon of Athens or Cymbeline.